Jarrod E. Brown

 About

-I learned large-scale engineering at Apollo Education Group, helping design and deploy a Cisco Nexus data-center fabric across three sites and a private MPLS-BGP backbone connecting data centers and campuses nationwide — enforcing Dev/QA and production separation with VRFs and validating designs in GNS3 before they ever touched production.
+I learned large-scale engineering inside a national higher-education enterprise, helping design and deploy a Cisco Nexus data-center fabric across three sites and a private MPLS-BGP backbone connecting data centers and campuses nationwide — enforcing Dev/QA and production separation with VRFs and validating designs in GNS3 before they ever touched production.
 That's where the architecture instinct took hold.

-At Amkor Technology I moved into security leadership, reporting to the CISO and directing a global migration from Cisco ASA to Palo Alto Networks — implementing Panorama, GlobalProtect, WildFire, and a unified TACACS+ framework.
-I designed the WAN modernization strategy that replaced managed MPLS with Silverpeak SD-WAN across U.S., EMEA, and APAC, and built the internet-edge and DMZ architecture for global co-location data-center builds.
+Moving into security leadership at a global semiconductor manufacturer, I reported to the CISO and directed a worldwide migration from Cisco ASA to Palo Alto Networks — implementing Panorama, GlobalProtect, and WildFire.
+I designed the WAN modernization strategy that replaced managed MPLS with SD-WAN across U.S., EMEA, and APAC, and built the internet-edge and DMZ architecture for global co-location data-center builds.

-In 2016 I founded Netalysis, my own network security consulting practice, delivering through VAR partnerships for financial services, healthcare, and technology clients.
-I led zero-downtime migrations off legacy ASA and Check Point platforms, integrated security into Cisco ACI fabrics for policy-driven micro-segmentation, and aligned client environments to CIS benchmarks, HIPAA, and PCI-DSS.
-Running my own practice taught me the business behind the architecture — scoping work, owning outcomes, and earning trust before touching production.
+Then I founded my own network-security consulting practice, delivering through VAR partnerships for financial-services, healthcare, and technology clients.
+I led zero-downtime migrations off legacy firewall platforms, integrated security into Cisco ACI fabrics for policy-driven micro-segmentation, and aligned client environments to CIS Benchmarks, HIPAA, and PCI-DSS.
+Running my own shop taught me the business behind the architecture — scoping work, owning outcomes, and earning trust before touching production.

-That consulting work brought me into Silicon Valley Bank — first under contract, then full-time — re-engineering its Palo Alto Panorama architecture, deploying AlgoSec for automated policy recertification, and administering Zscaler ZIA/ZPA for cloud-delivered secure access.
-At Citizens I did the work I'm proudest of: standing up an enterprise Network Security team from nothing.
-I built the operating model and three service domains around it, drove enterprise Zero Trust integrating Arista, Palo Alto, and AWS/Azure controls, governed DMZ architecture across cloud and on-prem, cut firewall policy delivery from thirty days to three through automation, and found $500K in annual savings by right-sizing our Illumio micro-segmentation footprint — all while delivering security workstreams for major M&A integrations.
+That work carried me deep into financial services.
+At one bank I re-engineered the Palo Alto Panorama architecture, deployed AlgoSec for automated policy recertification, and administered Zscaler ZIA/ZPA for cloud-delivered secure access.
+At another I did the work I'm proudest of: standing up an enterprise Network Security team from nothing.
+I built the operating model and three service domains around it, drove enterprise Zero Trust integrating Arista, Palo Alto, and AWS/Azure controls, governed DMZ architecture across cloud and on-prem, cut firewall policy delivery from thirty days to three through automation, and found $500K in annual savings by right-sizing our micro-segmentation footprint — all while delivering security workstreams for major M&A integrations.

-Recently I finished an MBA in IT Management to pair the architecture with the business case — coursework in data-driven decision making, IT strategy, and ethical leadership.
-Out of fifteen years of evolving systems that can't be shut down, I've been developing a methodology I call WISER: a way for teams to innovate continuously with AI by rebuilding systems while they run rather than stopping to start over — action over theory, evolution over disruption, people over proxies.
+The MBA paired the architecture with the business case — coursework in data-driven decision making, IT strategy, and ethical leadership.
+Out of fifteen years of evolving systems that can't be shut down, I've been drawn to a methodology called WISER — a way for teams to innovate continuously with AI by rebuilding systems while they run rather than stopping to start over: action over theory, evolution over disruption, people over proxies.
+It already existed; I'm learning it and putting it into practice across the work below.

 I now put that methodology to work building agentic AI.
-ServiceBay AI is a five-agent assistant on IBM watsonx Orchestrate that turns a vague dashboard warning into a verified diagnosis, recall check, cost estimate, and shop list; HandyHome AI brings the same pattern to home repair; and an MCP server wires those agents into Claude.
+ServiceBay AI is a five-agent assistant on IBM watsonx Orchestrate that turns a vague dashboard warning into a verified diagnosis, recall check, cost estimate, and shop list, and an MCP server wires those agents into Claude.
 Alongside them I keep building the security automation I know cold — a phased PAN-OS configuration refactor, an EdgeRouter threat-analysis pipeline, and an OFAC-driven dynamic deny-list.
 Each is documented on the projects page as a full solution architecture.

 I also co-host The Broken Handle, a weekly podcast on the modern job market — layoffs, AI displacement, and career pivots — with my co-host William Lowdermilk.
 We're both veterans, and we built a Cloudflare-native research pipeline that ingests dozens of forward-looking labor indicators so our commentary is grounded in data rather than anecdote.
 The same forces I design around at work are reshaping careers everywhere, and the show is our honest read on them.
 This site is where I keep the record of what I'm building.